sastofficial/sastofficial.github.io/pages/albums.md

 185. marshall4 - HOMEOWNER - July 16th 2024
 186. SiIvaGunner - MAXIMUM QUALITY ACHIVED - July 17th 2024
 187. Kendrick Lamar - Section.80 - July 17th 2024
+188. Kendrick Lamar - Black Panther the Album Music From and Inspired By - July 18th 2024

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.